-A group of forward looking men decided to form a Cooperative in 1861.
+A group of forward looking men decided to form a Co-operative.
 This was housed in a cottage at Sandside and soon expanded into a larger purpose built store.
 Houses were built and let to the employees.
 A few farms were bought and a house provided for a resident doctor.
 The houses and farms are now in private ownership.
 The 'Co-op' also held a children's sports day every year.
-A Horticultural Society was formed in 1876 and still holds an annual show in The Burlington School.
-In the very early days, children were educated at Beckside School initially by the local Clergyman, and then by an appointed Master or Mistress.
+A Horticultural Society was formed and still holds an annual show in The Methodist Church, Sandside.